-If we look at the Eastern Traditions, we see they focus on the development of consciousness.
-(Eastern religions include Buddhism, Hinduism, Taoism Confucianism, and Animistic Indigenous Traditions).
+If we look at the Eastern Traditions, we see that they focus on the development of consciousness.
+Eastern religions include Buddhism, Hinduism, Taoism, Confucianism, and Animistic Indigenous Traditions.
 Here we find mythologies “built around” the development processes.
 But these traditions keep the knowledge of both mythology and practices intact.
 In these systems, we see the Anthropomorphic forms used extensively to symbolize and describe the use of these techniques.

 Many of the indigenous cultures and Eastern religions are responsible for safe-keeping the knowledge of the remarkable processes we call “spiritual technologies.”
 Eons of research have gone into altering, expanding, and reaching higher states of consciousness.